CastleLab/COMP3021-2021Fall-PA1-Student-Version/GRADING.md

 - 67 Provided Tests
 - 72 Hidden Tests

+### Additional Penalties

+One mark will be deducted from the final score if any of the following conditions are true:

+- The submission to CASS and GitHub contains different code which causes the number of failing test cases and/or CheckStyle errors to differ.
+- No `github-url.txt` is provided in the CASS submission.

 ## Appeal Guidelines

 In general, you may appeal the grading for one of the following reasons: